I Think of You, Fondly

 knowing this life of ours

-has never been anything
+was never anything more

-more than a long good-bye.
+than a long good-bye.

-standing face to the wind
+standing face to the wind,

 your hair, how you tucked it,